mr-nart/Kingmaker/Quests/Meetings Galore.md

 - One of the Magister, Treasurer, or Viceroy Leadership Roles must be filled by a High Priest of Abadar in good standing with the Church. (non-negotiable)

 ## Group of Interested Businessmen
---- Only Garrett knows of this offer ---
+> [!tldr|bg-c-gray]- Only Garrett knows of this offer

-**Offer**:
+> **Offer**:
-- Each party member receives one permanent magic item of 8th level or lower or their choice.
+> - Each party member receives one permanent magic item of 8th level or lower or their choice.
-- The Thieves Guild will build a free Thieves Guild in the Capital within the first year after growing into a town, on a turn of the GM's choosing.
+> - The Thieves Guild will build a free Thieves Guild in the Capital within the first year after growing into a town, on a turn of the GM's choosing.
-- The Thieves Guild will build a free Illicit Market in the Capital within the first year after growing into a city, on a turn of the GM's choosing.
+> - The Thieves Guild will build a free Illicit Market in the Capital within the first year after growing into a city, on a turn of the GM's choosing.
-- Civic Actions used to build Thieves' Guilds and Illicit Markets do not count towards the normal limit of 1 Civic action per turn per Settlement.
+> - Civic Actions used to build Thieves' Guilds and Illicit Markets do not count towards the normal limit of 1 Civic action per turn per Settlement.
-- Thieves Guilds and Illicit Markets may be built at a 40% discount on RP.
+> - Thieves Guilds and Illicit Markets may be built at a 40% discount on RP.
 (15 for Thieves Guilds and 30 for Illicit Markets)
-- The Kingdom receives a +1 circumstance bonus to ALL Intrigue checks.
+> - The Kingdom receives a +1 circumstance bonus to ALL Intrigue checks.
-- All Tap Treasury checks have their success increased by one degree of success.
+> - All Tap Treasury checks have their success increased by one degree of success.
 In addition, after 6 Kingdom turns have passed without using Tap Treasury the penalty to Tap Treasury is reset as if you had used Capital investment to repay the funds.
+>

-Terms:
+> Terms:
-- The Kingdom must be trained in Intrigue. (non-negotiable)
+> - The Kingdom must be trained in Intrigue. (non-negotiable)
-- The Kingdom must allow the Thieves' Guild to operate in the Kingdom. (non-negotiable)
+> - The Kingdom must allow the Thieves' Guild to operate in the Kingdom. (non-negotiable)
-- The Kingdom starts with 1 Crime and its Crime can never go below +1. (non-negotiable)
+> - The Kingdom starts with 1 Crime and its Crime can never go below +1. (non-negotiable)
-- +1 Crime each time a Village grows into a Town, +2 Crime each time a Town grows into a City, and +4 Crime each time a City grows into a Metropolis or a new Urban Grid is added to an existing Settlement. (non-negotiable)
+> - +1 Crime each time a Village grows into a Town, +2 Crime each time a Town grows into a City, and +4 Crime each time a City grows into a Metropolis or a new Urban Grid is added to an existing Settlement. (non-negotiable)
-- The Kingdom must build a Thieves Guild in each new settlement within 1 year of that settlement becoming a City. (non-negotiable)
+> - The Kingdom must build a Thieves Guild in each new settlement within 1 year of that settlement becoming a City. (non-negotiable)

 # Relevant Sessions
 ```dataview